gorilainvest/atom-angular-2-typeScript-snippets/README.md

 ## Snippets in Detail

+No one wants to buy a pig in a poke.
+The following section will show you what the provided snippets actually do for you.

 ### ng2-component-root

 `ng2-component-root` gives you a component that you want as entry point for your application.